digitalBush/hotlinkr/README.markdown

 * fail - Redirects to a picture of FAIL.
 * move - Picks a direction and moves the margin body in that direction.
 * spaz - Jiggles the body margin.
+* vroomvroom - Gives the hotlinking site an extra 20hp and 15 ft/lb of torque.

 Installation
 ------------